-Georgetown College student teachers will be placed in a public school setting within a 25-mile radius of campus and in a school with which Georgetown College holds a contractual agreement.
-Therefore, any candidate making a request to student teach beyond the 25-mile radius must petition the Dean of Education for approval.
+Georgetown College student teachers will be placed in a public or KBE certified non-public school setting with which Georgetown College holds a contractual agreement.
+Any candidate making a request to student teach Scott and the contiguous counties must petition the Dean of Education for approval.
 Included in the petition would be an explanation as to reasons that would warrant an alternative placement.

-Each student teacher candidate will complete two grade-level assignments (three if the candidate is an elementary education major who is certifying up to middle grades) within their student teaching experience.
-It is expected that student teacher candidates will live the life of a teacher during their student teaching experience, arriving at the school when the host teacher does and remaining until the end of the school day.
-Any student teacher candidate who requests a leave from student teaching is required to complete the "Request for Released Time from Student Teaching" form.
-Only extenuating circumstances will be considered, and requests will be evaluated on a case-by-case basis.
+Elementary student teachers will complete two grade-level assignments (three if the candidate is an elementary education major who is certifying up to middle grades).
+Secondary student teachers will complete a student teaching assignment aligned to the certificate they are seeking.
+Student teachers are expected to perform the duties of a teacher as permitted during their student teaching experiences.
+Any student teacher candidate who requests a leave from student teaching is required to obtain prior approval from the Dean of Education.